 Twelve years ago, Welsh salesman Steven Nott pulled over at a motorway services in something of a panic.

+He had been without a mobile phone signal for hours because the network was down, and he could not access the voicemail messages that were essential for him to do his job.
 So he rang his supplier, Vodafone, on a landline at the services, and was astonished to be told he could access all his voicemails simply by tapping in a default pin number.
 And so, for that matter, could anyone else.

 He says he was "gobsmacked", and shortly after the incident, in 1999, complained not only to Vodafone but took his story to his local newspaper, and to the police.